African River

-African River is a 1989 album by South African jazz pianist Abdullah Ibrahim..
+African River is a 1989 album by South African jazz pianist Abdullah Ibrahim.

 Reception

-The AllMusic reviewer praised the album, commenting: "more important than the individual players are the colorful ensembles and the frequently memorable compositions".
+The AllMusic review by Scott Yanow praised the album, commenting that "more important than the individual players are the colorful ensembles and the frequently memorable compositions".
 The Penguin Guide to Jazz described it as "absolutely superb and a vivid extension of the kind of arrangements Ibrahim had attempted on African Space Program".